chaitanya2334/wlp-mstg-dataset/README.md

 # WLP MSTG Dataset

-This repository contains a collection of 615 wet lab protocols, annotated with actions, entities and relations all captured within a given sentence and across multiple sentences.
+This repository contains a collection of 615 wet lab protocols, annotated to construct material state transfer graphs.

 ## MSTG: Material State Transfer Graph

 ![mstg](https://github.com/chaitanya2334/wlp-mstg-dataset/blob/master/mstg.png)

 A material state transfer graph (MSTG) describes the flow of materials from start to finish.
 The above figure is designed for the protocol below.

 **Isolation of temperate phages by plaque agar overlay**